RequestNetwork/docs.request.network/docs/general/supported-chains/smart-contract-addresses.md

 # Smart Contract Addresses

 {% hint style="info" %}
-For an explanation of what each smart contract does, see [contracts.md](../../advanced/protocol-overview/contracts.md "mention")
+For an explanation about what each smart contract does, see [contracts.md](../../advanced/protocol-overview/contracts.md "mention")
 {% endhint %}

 ## Payment